realworldocaml/book/en/concurrent-programming-with-async.md

 changes to an existing codebase.
 Another solution is to run the code in question in a separate thread.
 Async's `In_thread` module provides multiple facilities for doing just this, `In_thread.run` being the simplest.
-We can simply write:
+We can simply write

 ```frag
 ((typ ocamltop)(name async/main.topscript)(part 42))
 ```

-To cause `List.range 1 10` to be run on one of Async's worker threads.
+to cause `List.range 1 10` to be run on one of Async's worker threads.
 When the computation is complete, the result is placed in the deferred, where it can be used in the ordinary way from Async.